Interborough Express (IBX)

 - online using MTA’s digital engagement tool at arcgis.com/114eiS0

-Between September 23 – December 6, 2024, the Interborough Express team will be doing outreach at the following locations to ensure that as many people who live, work, and commute along the proposed IBX corridor know about the project:
+Between September 23 – December 6, 2024, the Interborough Express team held outreach events at the following locations to ensure that as many people who live, work, and commute along the proposed IBX corridor know about the project:

 - Broadway Junction